Kunduz Province: Economy

+Agriculture

 Agriculture and livestock husbandry are the primary occupations of the provinces residents.
 Fruit and vegetable are the most commonly farms items but there is also some cotton and sesame production.
 Farmers faced water shortages.

 Men and women in Kunduz were employed in clothing production, metal working, carpentry and hide business.

 The port of Sherkhan Bandar provides an international outlet for Kunduz's goods and has allowed for importing commercial goods from Asia, Middle East, and the Persian Gulf.

 Cotton production is the province's most important industry.
 Agriculture is a significant source of income for 66 percent of households in the province, including 34 percent of urban households.
 However, commerce and services provide income to 28% of households, and non-farm work provides income to 15% of households.
 To some extent, Kunduz produces industrial crops.
 Sesame is another important product, in addition to cotton.
 The province's small-business sector is essentially non-existent, and karakul skin is the main product.
 Handicrafts aren't made in significant quantities, but rugs and jewelry are made to some extent.
 In the province, 85 percent of households have access to irrigated land, while 12 percent have access to irrigated land.
 Wheat, rice, watermelons, melons, and maize are among the province's most important field crops.
 Sheep, cattle, poultry, donkeys, and goats are the most frequent livestock.